 The current Lotus Water Cradle is setup on a teak wood frame.
 A built in light slips up into the glass to illuminate the water.
 We keep ours on a wavering night light.
 I occasionally wake up in need of a glass of water– I can wander over without having to turn the lights on, fill up my glass and go back to bed.

 We are currently working on a 100% pottery water cradle on a bamboo frame.
 This will offer some benefits over the glass system: cooler water, less cleaning, lower cost and more locally replicable.
 Of course, it will be missing out on the built in light.

 Depending on the amount of sunlight exposure to your water cradle, you will need to empty and wash once a week to once a month.
 We are now experimenting with low wattage LED bulbs, which seem to reduce the need for washing even further.

 Download the Lotus Water Cradle Concept Doc v1.3 for more information.

 The LotusCradle is a celebration of the beauty and wonder of pure drinking water.
 Fully made and designed in Bali, it is a simple, organic solution for dispensing water.
 The 99% plastic-free system is designed around the safe, certified and replaceable Nazawa ceramic water filter.
 Simply add your local water to the top jug, then watch, drop by drop, as the filtered water fills up the glass cradle below.
-We use a 100% organic terra cotta firing technique to create the top pottery container, while each cradle each is hand-blown from recycled Bali glass.
-An embedded light creates a mystical watery ambience.
+We use a 100% organic terra cotta firing technique to create the top pottery container, while each cradle is hand-blown from recycled Bali glass.
+An embedded light creates a mystical watery ambiance.
 It’s water, made beautiful.